Kungsbacka/Grouper/README.md

 }
 ```

-Grouper documents can be stored anywhere, but some of the PowerShell cmdlets only work with
+Grouper documents can be stored anywhere, but some of the PowerShell cmdlets, the API and
-documents that are stored in the Grouper database (see additional information below).
+the service only work with documents stored in the Grouper database.

 ## Member sources